tahagill/METU-Bioinformatics/README.md

 # METU-Bioinformatics Repository

-This repository contains my assignments for bioinformatics courses at METU:
+This repository houses the assignments and projects completed for **METU Bioinformatics** courses, showcasing my understanding of protein/DNA sequence analysis, as well as next-generation sequencing tools and techniques.

 ## BIN506: Protein and DNA-Seq Analysis
 The **BIN506** course covers the methods of DNA and protein sequence analysis in depth including analysis of homology, identification of motifs and domains, pair-wise and multiple alignments, and statistical significance of sequence alignments.
 The course will also cover sequence and motif databases such as GeneBank, SwissProt, Protiste, and Pfam.